This article covers backup procedures that must be used for different types of data including:

 mkfs.xfs /dev/localbkp

-- Create mount point with the appropiate permissions
+- Create mount point with the appropriate permissions

 - Mount the filesystem